actix/actix/README.rst

 ``sock``

-  A path to a UNIX domain socket (e.g. :file:`/tmp/supervisord.sock`) on which fectl will listen for client requests.
+  A path to a UNIX domain socket (e.g. :file:`/tmp/fectld.sock`) on which fectl will listen for client requests.
-  :program:`fectl` uses custom json protocol to communicate with master process over this socket.
+  :program:`fectld` uses custom json protocol to communicate with master process over this socket.

-  *Default*:  fectl.sock
+  *Default*:  fectld.sock

   *Required*:  No.

 ``directory``

-  When :program:`fectl` daemonizes, switch to this directory.
+  When :program:`fectld` daemonizes, switch to this directory.

   *Default*: do not cd